jcgcristel/e-commerce/README.md

 - Tags
 - Categories

-As there is no front-end, usage of an API Client will be needed to test and see the program.
+As there is no front-end, usage of an API Client will be needed to test this script.

 ## Table of Contents
 - [Installation](#installation)